tobert/hal-9001/README.md

 # Requirements

-* Go 1.5 with GOVENDOREXPERIMENT=1 or Go >= 1.6
+* Go >= 1.5

-It should build with older versions of Go as long as you have all of the dependencies in your GOPATH.
+It should build with older versions of Go but it has not been tested.

 # Building

 ```
 go get github.com/nlopes/slack
+go get github.com/mattn/go-xmpp
 go get github.com/codegangsta/cli
-go get github.com/mattn/go-xmpp
 go get github.com/go-sql-driver/mysql
 ```